-Fortunately, we’ve done some of the legwork for you.
-Here’s a look at some must-see kid-friendly museum attractions at 16 of the best museums in metro Detroit and Ann Arbor.
+Luckily for you, we’ve done some of the legwork when it comes to finding which museums are best suited for family outings.
+Here’s a look at some must-see kid-friendly museum attractions at 25 of the best museums around metro Detroit and Ann Arbor.

 - Address: 220 E. Ann St., Ann Arbor

 - Cost: $16/adults and children, free/ages 0-23 months

 The museum offers 10 gallery areas for children to explore.
 Young visitors will love the “Preschool Gallery”, a space designed for children 4 years old and younger where kids can splash in water tables, experiment with balls and ramps and dress up as a fireman to play on the child-sized fire engine.

 - Cost: $8/general admission, $4/seniors (ages 59-plus), students and educators with ID, free/members and ages 5 and under

 The Arab American National Museum collects and preserves a variety of items that help illustrate the Arab American experience.
 You’ll find beaded shoes, a Qanun, a portable typewriter and other significant historical attractions.
 The museum offers tours tailored for individuals and groups of all ages, as well as events such as English-Arabic Storytimes for ages 2-6, and workshops.

 - Cost: $30/adults ages 13-61, $20/ages 62-plus, $15/ages 5-17 free/under 4.

 Check out the “And Still We Rise” permanent exhibit, which showcases a comprehensive look at the history of African American resilience, and “Detroit Performs!” exhibit, which showcases performers from Detroit that changed the music scene.